rios0rios0/guide/Life-Cycle/Git-Flow.md

 Closes TICKET-568
 Closes TICKET-569
 ```

+PS.: this is going to work just if you have a ticket system, like Jira integrated with your VCS.

 #### Automatic Changelog?
 How to generate a change log with this established standard?
 You can try this: